tue-robotics/tue-env/ci/README.md

-# Setting up SSH support on CI
+# Setting up SSH support on Travis CI
-This travis configuration has ssh keys added to recurse submodules from private gitlab repository Steps to enable ssh support with travis and gitlab are as follows:
+The travis configuration needs changes to recurse submodules from private gitlab repository.

+Steps to enable ssh support with travis and gitlab are as follows:

 ## On the local PC